Merger strengthens CannonDesign’s pediatric healthcare expertise, establishes presence in Texas and Ohio

 Reflecting on the shared benefits of the merger, Osan notes the opportunity to profoundly impact community health.
 “In order to effectively improve the conditions of our communities, we have to start by addressing the needs of children.
 Not just healthcare for children, but education, research, recreation, nutrition and that list goes on.
 All of these factors are critical in setting the path for a child’s future, and our firms’ combined expertise will allow us to address these factors and set children and communities up for success.”

-Osan will assume the role as leader of CannonDesign’s Pediatric Health Practice.
+Osan has assumed the role as leader of CannonDesign’s Pediatric Health Practice.
 Looking beyond the traditional definition of healthcare, she will lead the practice in exploring ways to support the health and wellbeing of children across numerous environmental settings.
-She’ll also be joining the firm’s board of directors.
+She’ll also join the firm’s board of directors.

 “Both of our firms have solid foundations,” added Lukanic.
-“Now we can expand in key areas to further serve our clients and create partnerships to evolve our design practice.”
+“Now we can expand in key areas, like Texas and Ohio, to further serve our clients and create partnerships to evolve our design practice.”

 FKP will conduct business as FKP | CannonDesign until a future transition to the CannonDesign name.